Monday, December 23, 2024

 In the first case, we are talking about losses resulting from the direct destruction of material assets - elevators, agricultural machinery, grain, and so on.
 In a conversation with Apostrophe, the expert estimated the damage at $10.3 billion.
 And the lost income of Ukrainian farmers is currently estimated at $69.8 billion.

-“These figures take into account losses due to the inability to cultivate the land in territories that fell under occupation, as well as in front-line territories mined and contaminated with explosive objects.
+“These figures take into account losses due to the inability to cultivate the land in territories that came under occupation, as well as in front-line territories mined and contaminated with explosive objects.
 It is estimated that Ukraine lost 20-25% of its arable land as a result of the Russian invasion.
-This same figure ($69.8 billion - “Apostrophe”) also includes losses of producers due to lower prices on the domestic market, which occurred due to the fact that it was impossible to export the harvest,” says Roman Neiter.
+This same figure ($69.8 billion - “Apostrophe”) also includes the losses of producers due to lower prices on the domestic market, which occurred due to the fact that it was impossible to export the harvest,” says Roman Neiter.

 However, despite all the difficulties, there has been no mass bankruptcy of enterprises in the agricultural sector.
 And for two years, farmers managed to ensure the country’s food security and even send their products for export.